Trivia questions about California

 Answer: Mono Lake

-Mono Lake is about 2.5 times saltier than the ocean!
-This unique lake in Eastern California lets you float effortlessly – no swimming skills required.
-It’s quite different from your camp swimming lessons, but equally fun!
+Mono Lake is around two and a half times saltier than the ocean!
+This quirky lake in Eastern California lets you float with almost zero effort—no swim test needed.
+It’s a totally different experience from your camp lake swims, but just as much fun!

 Answer: Central Valley